Cherreads

 "Eat all of it," Will said, tossing a packet to Don.
 "Don't try to save half for tomorrow.
 It gives a stamina buff that lasts four hours, and we might need it tonight."

 Don caught it, his eyes unfocusing for a second as he pulled up his own interface.
 Tyson did the same.
-A moment later, they both tore open the packaging.
-They cracked the self-heating sleeves.
+A moment later, they both tore open the packaging and cracked the self-heating sleeves.
 The foil hissed.
-Instead of the bland, chalky paste of the tutorial, the cavern filled with the rich, impossible smell of braised short ribs, thick gravy, and lemon-herb chicken.
+The cavern filled with the rich smell of braised short ribs, thick gravy, and lemon-herb chicken.

 Allison stepped up beside Will.
 Without making a show of it, she passed him a hot thermos of water.
 Her dirt-stained fingers brushed against his as she handed it over.

 This is the model, Khan said, his tone carrying the measured weight of a man recalibrating a long-held assumption.
 You give trust first.
 They build in the direction of it.
 I spent my life demanding loyalty through fear and iron.
-A pause, long enough to be deliberate.
 You are getting the same result through a different architecture.
 I do not yet know if it will hold under real pressure.
 But I am watching.

-Across the fire, Don was staring at his ration with the expression of a man who hadn't eaten a real meal in days and couldn't quite believe the apocalypse had produced short ribs.
-Tyson had finished his in four bites and was already looking at the supply crate with professional interest.
-The older woman was cutting portions for the children with the unhurried efficiency of someone who had been feeding people under difficult conditions her entire life.
+Across the fire, Don stared at his ration in absolute disbelief.
+Tyson finished his in four bites and was already looking at the supply crate with professional interest.
+The older woman cut portions for the children with the unhurried efficiency of someone who had been feeding people under difficult conditions her entire life.

 "Nine out of ten," Maddie said from across the fire, not looking up from her sword.
 "Minus one for the corporate branding, plus one for the reminder that our fearless leader is still mortal."